hieunc229/copilot-clone/README.md

 A clone version of [Github Copilot](https://copilot.github.com/).
 Instead of using AI, this extension send your search query to google, retrive stackoverflow answers and autocomplete them for you.

+Note: ⚠️ This sample can only be used for extension development in [Insider release](https://code.visualstudio.com/insiders/).
+You cannot publish extensions using Proposed API. **Meaning it's not gonna work on VSCode.
+You'll need to download and use the [VSCode Insider](https://code.visualstudio.com/insiders/) version**

 ![Demo Video](./demo.gif)

 Note: vscode inline-completions feature is still not ready for production (VSCode store won't accept extension like this yet).
 Check out the original [Microsoft/examples/inline-completions](https://github.com/microsoft/vscode-extension-samples/tree/main/inline-completions) repository